clusterise/kubectl-repl/README.md

 The prompt can be exited with traditional *eof* or *sigint*, and an explicit `quit` or `exit` command.

 I recommend using [rlwrap](https://github.com/hanslub42/rlwrap) in combination with `kubectl-repl`, such as `rlwrap kubectl-repl`.
-This adds prompt history, search, buffering etc.
+This adds prompt history, search, buffering etc. Docker container distribution contains rlwrap.

 Shell integration